uspki/policies/certificate-policy.md

 **Repository**: An online database containing publicly-disclosed PKI governance documents (such as Certificate Policies and Certification Practice Statements) and Certificate status information, either in the form of a CRL or an OCSP response.

 **Request Token**: A value derived in a method specified by the CA which binds this demonstration of control to the certificate request.

-The Request Token SHALL incorporate the key used in the certificate request.
+- The Request Token SHALL incorporate the key used in the certificate request.

-A Request Token MAY include a timestamp to indicate when it was created.
+- A Request Token MAY include a timestamp to indicate when it was created.

-A Request Token MAY include other information to ensure its uniqueness.
+- A Request Token MAY include other information to ensure its uniqueness.

-A Request Token that includes a timestamp SHALL remain valid for no more than 30 days from the time of creation.
+- A Request Token that includes a timestamp SHALL remain valid for no more than 30 days from the time of creation.

-A Request Token that includes a timestamp SHALL be treated as invalid if its timestamp is in the future.
+- A Request Token that includes a timestamp SHALL be treated as invalid if its timestamp is in the future.

-A Request Token that does not include a timestamp is valid for a single use and the CA SHALL NOT re-use it for a subsequent validation.
+- A Request Token that does not include a timestamp is valid for a single use and the CA SHALL NOT re-use it for a subsequent validation.

 The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the certificate request.

 **Required Website Content**: Either a Random Value or a Request Token, together with additional information that uniquely identifies the Subscriber, as specified by the CA.

-**Requirements**: The Baseline Requirements found in this document.
+**Requirements**: The Requirements found in this document.

 **Reserved IP Address**: An IPv4 or IPv6 address that the IANA has marked as reserved: